mwatermanaus/udacity-final-project/README.md

 # Basic Social Media Application

-Application was created to test the coursework completed.
+Application was created to fulfill the requirement for the final project of the Nano-degree.

-It impliments a basic version that has a simple login using Auth0 and Google those contained in the Udacity AWS cloud developer course.
+It impliments a basic video/image sharing app that has a simple login using Auth0 and Google those contained in the Udacity AWS cloud developer course.

-The application was created using the serverless AWS template and then modified to adjust the folder structure to include a backend-api and frontend application.
+The application was created using the serverless AWS template lesson project and modified the folder structure to include a backend-api and frontend application.

 The backend is created via serverless.yml and all AWS services are created as part of the build.
 The frontend utilises a basic React SPA.

-The serverless backend used project 4 template as a basis to create the DynamoDB tables for the Video and Image content.
+The serverless backend used project 4 template as a basis to create the DynamoDB tables for the Video and Image content, S3 buckets (Separate bucket for Video and Images) and Lambda functions.

 Currently the server uses Auth0 to authenticate a user and get an id for the user to be able to store comments against.

-The front-end is a basic Angular 12 SPA that uses the Angular material to present the layout for the items in the application.
+The frontend is a basic React SPA that uses the material-ui for layout.
+ - AUTH was re-used from the cloud-developer lesson 4 client application

+# Original framework from the project can be found

+# Final lesson 4 project submisison that this was based on can be found.

 --------------